Manage Device offers detailed information about a particular device (after

 displays the directory we found a particular threat in.

 shows the name of the file.

 Malware sometimes attempts to hide (see Rootkit

-No hiding when Segira is installed, though.
+There is no hiding from Segira DataGuard, though.
 We read and interpret the raw data

 on a hard drive directly whenever possible.
 Naturally we also enumerate and

 analyze all ADSs

 on NTFS and UDFS drives.
 Examples of ADSs are visible above, i.e. the first two files with low risk:

 The second ':' in the name indicates the file is an ADS.
 The first stream is named 6y3mbqtrxn4.exe

 Segira DataGuard monitors all running apps' file accesses and makes backups of files